-This will create a tagged PDF document that enables the viewer to view the structure of the document, jump to any place in the document without having to view content in-between.
+This will create a tagged PDF document that enables the user to view the structure of the document and jump to any place in the document without having to view content in-between.

 Please see: http://www.webaim.org/techniques/acrobat/ and http://webaim.org/techniques/acrobat/converting#word2010 (for MS Word 2010) for additional information about tagged PDF documents.